bachhh/k-i-k-ichi.github.io/_posts/2017-10-07-the-agony-of-living-in-the-fast-lane.md

 featured_image: /images/cover.jpg
 ---

-Long before I’ve realized, I have took up reading, even though I used to be against it.
+Long before I’ve realized, I have taken up reading, even though I was hughly against it.
 I have thought about writting as I progress, but was never sure what to write about.

 ## Why ?

-Getting off the mount stupid, by becoming open to criticism.
+Getting off the mount stupid, be open to critics.

 ![My helpful screenshot]({{ "assets/mount_stupid.jpeg" | relative_url }})